-The third day after leaving Osh happens to be Kurman Ait which means there are people on the road heading out to visit their relatives and one family even invites me over to their house to spend the night with them and treat me to a traditional holiday sheep’s rib while watching musicians retell the Kyrgyz national epic on TV.
+The third day after leaving Osh happens to be Kurman Ait, which means there are people on the road heading out to visit their relatives.
+One family even invites me over to their house to spend the night with them and treat me to a traditional holiday sheep’s rib while watching musicians retell the Kyrgyz national epic on TV.
 Though the wife seems to be doing most of the work I don’t talk to her.
-I’m not sure if there’s a language barrier or if it is a cultural thing, perhaps a bit of both.
+I’m not sure if there’s a language barrier or if it is a cultural thing: perhaps a bit of both.
 Meanwhile her husband is sitting on the sofa going through the pictures on my phone.
-In any case as welcoming as the family is and as grateful as I feel for their hospitality, I don’t feel entirely comfortable and call a night early.
+In any case as welcoming as the family is and as grateful as I feel for their hospitality, I don’t feel entirely comfortable and call it a night early.

 A few hours after leaving the family I end up in the town of Naryn, renting a room from a local tourist office.
-There’s not a whole lot to do in town which consists of little more than one road.
-But it does have the world’s shortest trolleybus line servicing said road, and the museum is a strange mix of Soviet era displays with some bits of modernity shoved in between.
+There’s not a whole lot to do in the town which consists of little more than one road.
+But it does have the world’s shortest trolleybus line servicing said road, and the local museum is a strange mix of Soviet-era displays with some bits of modernity shoved in between.

-After visiting the old trading post together with a fellow tourists who was also staying at the apartment I hitch to Bishkek where I plan to spend the winter.
+After visiting the old trading post together with a fellow tourist who’s staying at the same apartment as I am I hitch to Bishkek where I plan to spend the winter.
 I end up getting a ride from two parents and their kids selling socks, stopping many times on the way to show off their wares to potential customers.
 I join them for a brief visit to the Burana tower before finding my last ride into the city.